-Stylish Bachelorette Party Favors We'll Actually Use Again
+Bachelorette Party Favor Sites That Aren't (All) Penis-Themed

-We're transitioning into the sunshine season, meaning it's time to break out the SPF in preparation for UV-rays and bachelorettes.
-Aside from destination-planning and savvily packing our suitcases, there's also the whole party portion of these celebratory trips.
-If you're tasked with supplying the festive favors — and cashing out on "penis straws" is not high on your budget priorities — then we've got the tastefully-festive goods for you.
+With each new year comes a new batch of engagements — and it's time to brace ourselves for bachelorette season 2020.
+Aside from destination-planning and strategically packing our suitcases, there's also the whole party portion of these celebratory trips.
+If you're tasked with supplying the festive favors and cashing out on "penis straws" is not high on your budget priorities, then we've got you covered with the more tasteful (but still fun) shopping destinations to get it done with.

-While bachelorette gifts can err on the raunchier side of the party-spectrum, not all are entirely tacky.
-To prove it we rounded up vibrant favors that run the gamut of stylish accessories to more refined gag goods — whether it's matching sets everyone will actually wear again, or chic-NSFW cookie cutters that the whole crew will want to bake with.
-Scroll on for your stylish hit-list of party favors that aren't all penis necklaces and "bride tribe" tees (although no judgment if that's your vibe).
+Bachelorette supplies can err on the raunchier side of the party-spectrum, but that doesn't need to translate to entirely tacky.
+Ahead, the best sites for fast-and-easy favors running the gamut of stylish accessories to more refined gag goods — including matching sets your crew will actually want to wear, sexy-chic cookie cutters.

+Scroll on for your stylish hit-list of bachelorette supply sites that aren't all NSFW necklaces and "bride tribe" tees — although, there's some of that too (for good measure).

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.